goevolver/GDS_Selenium/README.md

 # GDS_Selenium

-This is a way to automatically automatically updates Google data Studio dashboards using Selenium.
+This is a way to automatically update Google data Studio dashboards using Selenium.

 Download Python 3.9
 https://www.python.org/downloads/